-The Township participates in the Ohio Public Employees retirement System (OPERS).
+Plan Description - The Township participates in the Ohio Public Employees Retirement System (OPERS).
 OPERS administers three separate pension plans.
-The traditional plan is a cost-sharing, multiple-employer defined benefit plan.
-The member-directed plan is a defined contribution plan in which the member invests both member and employer contributions (employer contributions vast over five years at 20 percent per year).
-Under the member-directed plan, members accumulate retirement assets equal to the value of the member and vested employer contributions plus any investment earnings.
-The combined plan is a cost-sharing, multiple-employer defined pension plan that has elements of both a defined benefit and a defined contribution plan.
+The traditional plan is a cost-sharing, multiple-employer defined benefit pension plan.
+The member-directed plan is a defined contribution plan in which the member invests both member and employer contributions (employer contributions vest over five years at 20 percent per year).
+Under the member directed plan, members accumulate retirement assets equal to the value of the member and vested employer contributions plus any investment earnings.
+The combined plan is a cost-sharing, multiple-employer defined benefit pension plan that has elements of both a defined benefit and a defined contribution plan.
 Under the combined plan, employer contributions are invested by the retirement system to provide a formula retirement benefit similar to the traditional plan benefit.
 Member contributions, whose investment is self-directed by the member, accumulate retirement assets in a manner similar to the member directed plan.
+While members in the State and local divisions may participate in all three plans, law enforcement (generally sheriffs, deputy sheriffs and township police) and public safety divisions exist only within the traditional pension plan.

 OPERS provides retirement, disability, survivor and death benefits and annual cost of living adjustments to members of the traditional and combined plans.
-Members of the member-directed plan do not qualify for ancillary benefits.
+Members of the member directed plan do not qualify for ancillary benefits.
 Authority to establish and amend benefits is provided by Chapter 145 of the Ohio Revised Code.
-OPERS issues a stand-alone financial report that may be obtained by writing to OPERS, 227 E. Town St., Columbus, OH 43215-4642 or by calling (614)222-6701 or (800)222-7377.
+OPERS issues a stand-alone financial report that may be obtained by writing to OPERS, 277 East Town Street, Columbus, Ohio 43215-4642 or by calling (614) 222-5601 or 800-222-7377.